Montgomery County Clerk Challenges Pennsylvania’s Ban on Gay Marriage

 In defense of his actions, the clerk cited a recent U.S. Supreme Court decision that the federal government could not deny benefits to gay married couples living in states that allow same-sex marriage.

 The clerk is facing a lawsuit from the state Health Department and Governor Tom Corbett for a separation-of-powers violation.

 While same-sex couples understand that change may not happen overnight, the clerk’s decision may be an impetus to change the state law.

 With the issue of marriage equality in Pennsylvania still under debate, it is important to seek the legal guidance of an accomplished lawyer to help you understand and protect your rights.
-Family law attorney Sheryl R. Rentz can help those in a domestic partnership understand their legal options if they decide to split.
+Same-sex family law attorney Sheryl R. Rentz can help those in a domestic partnership understand their legal options if they decide to split.
 Call (866) 290-9292 for a no-cost consultation regarding your situation.